tmigot/tmigot.github.io/_pages/software.md

 * T. Migot.
 [MPCCSolver.jl: Library of Julia functions to solve MPCC](https://github.com/tmigot/MPCCSolver.jl), 2020.
 * T. Migot.
 [MPCC.jl: Data structures for optimization models with complementarity constraints](https://github.com/tmigot/MPCC.jl), 2020.

-The organization created in 2021 is at an early stage and is recruiting collaborators.
+The organization created in 2021 is at an early stage and is still recruiting collaborators.
 A first step in the creation of this organization is to upload the codes used in my recent research papers.